OlivierFch/Meme-ory-App-EPF-4A/README.md

 # Question 4

-As you can see, npm install command also generated a package-lock.json file along with package.json.
+As you can see, `npm install` command also generated a `package-lock.json` file along with `package.json`.
 What is the purpose of this file?

-Le fichier package-lock.json sert à stocker une représentation exacte des dépendances installées dans le projet à un instant T pour qu'il soit reproductible.
+Le fichier `package-lock.json` sert à stocker une représentation exacte des dépendances installées dans le projet à un instant T pour qu'il soit reproductible.

 # Question 5
 all NPM dependencies use a 3-digit format for version numbers.
 How do you call this?
-Can you explain the meaning of the ^ symbol next to the bootstrap version?
+Can you explain the meaning of the `^` symbol next to the bootstrap version?

 C'est du semantic versionning.
 Le format correspond à major.minor.patch.
 Le symbole `^` signifie que le projet sera compatible et mis à jour avec toutes les versions suivantes jusqu'à ce que le major change.